StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 				  Most applications **blindly trust** the integrity of the service ticket since it is encrypted with a password hash that is, in theory, only known to the [service account and the domain controller](((655b6438-17f0-4630-8e60-b35fe308c2ca))).
 				  #+END_CAUTION
 				- If [PAC validation is enabled](((655f4e98-766b-46fd-94f0-c385b24b5160))), the application server contacts the KDC to validate the signature of the received PAC.
+					- TODO move here step 5.1
+					  background-color:: pink
+					- TODO move here step 5.2
+					  background-color:: pink
 				- #+BEGIN_TIP
 				  If the application server **doesn't check group permissions** and **PAC validation is disabled**, attackers can attempt the [[Silver Tickets]] attack.
 				  #+END_TIP
 			- If everything went right, access to the service is granted. logseq.order-list-type:: number
-			- In case mutual authentication is needed, the service can return an AP-REP to the user. logseq.order-list-type:: number
-				- This is optional and only used if the service wants to identify itself against the user
+	- In case *[mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication)* is required, the service can return the AP-REP to the user.
+This is **optional** and only used when the service needs to identify itself against the user. logseq.order-list-type:: number
 		- id:: 655fb0f2-d109-45fd-bf94-28ce90974744
 		  #+BEGIN_PINNED
 		  The **AP-REP** *(Application Reply)* contains:
 		  #+END_PINNED
 			- TODO asd
 			  logseq.order-list-type:: number
 			- TODO asd
 			  logseq.order-list-type:: number
 			- TODO asd
 			  logseq.order-list-type:: number
 - *Privilege Attribute Certificate* (PAC) id:: 655f3e21-772b-48c3-b6e6-bd342fb92403
 	- [PAC](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-apds/a00d0b83-97e3-44ad-ba2d-1221d4f51a35#gt_26456104-0afb-4afe-a92e-ac160a9efdf8) is a **[Microsoft-specific](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-pac/166d8064-c863-41e1-9c23-edaaa5f36962)** authorization data structure present in the *authorization data* field of many tickets.